The Next Adventure

 Now that we are back home in Victoria and are slowly adjusting to real life we have the time and patience to lay out what exactly went on in the last month of the trip.
 Here it goes:

 When we left all our lovely friends in Turks and Caicos we had ourselves a few big crossings to get us to the more inhabited Bahamian Islands.
 Our first stop was the island of Mayaguana.
 It's larger than Provo in Turks and Caicos but only home to about 600 people.
 So, we didn't see too many folks here except for when we stopped by in Abraham Bay Settlement to check into the country.
 Turns out they were out of immigration cards and couldn't do it so they told us to do it on Long Island when we got there.
 Oddly the bug situation on our second and final night on Mayaguana was close to South American standards.
 Although we were in the tent it was still nerve racking as we thought it may be possible the Bahamas were bug central.
-It t
+It turns out we were wrong as the bugs left, and everything turned incredible.

 After a one night stop on the Plana Cays we were over to Aklins and Crooked Island.
 Here we had some nice mellow paddling days on the protected side of the islands.
 One camp sight turned out to be the ultimate beach combing beach where we found lightbulbs, 5 hard hats, and cans from strange places like Vietnam.
 As we approached the Northwest corner of Crooked we saw the beastly Bird Rock lighthouse.
 Standing 112 feet high it's no longer operational and left open for those with boats to go and explore.
 It was pretty cool walking up the rusty spiral staircase to the top in the howling wind we had that day.
 Once we finished there we paddled the short distance to Land Rail Point Settlement and were greeted by some VERY generous Bahamians.
 After eating lunch at the town restaurant a kind woman named Willy who runs it offered to put us up in her guesthouse for the night.
 So we spent the afternoon lounging in our own little house and then meeting up with some nice vacationers at Willy's restaurant for dinner.
 Good time.